 MEANINGFUL – Communicates the essence of the brand.
 Supports the type of image the entity wishes to portray.

-FUTURE ORIENTED – A name that’s sustainable.
+LONGEVITY – A name that’s sustainable.

 POSITIVE – Emits positive associations and avoids negative connotations.